mandomat/mandomat.github.io/_posts/2023-04-13-testing-a-cheap-wifi-repeater.md

 ![callgraph](/assets/img/2023-04-13/system_call_graph.png){: .mx-auto.d-block :}

 After some code analysis, I found that the function **FUN_00440290** is an excellent candidate for what we are looking for.
-The parameter name "sysCmd" is a big hint, and it is also evident that the function does not properly handle the user input before using it in a system command.
+The parameter name "sysCmd" is a big hint, and it is also evident that the function does not properly handle user input before feeding it in a system command.

 ![vulnfunc](/assets/img/2023-04-13/vulnerable_function.PNG){: .mx-auto.d-block :}

-To reconstruct the whole HTTP call it is sufficient to compare this function with the other we can see inspecting the web application: all the POST functions follow the structure `/boafrm/<formName>`, to understand which is the _formName_ in this case we just have to search for sysCmd and quickly find a reference to **formSyscmd** function as a string stored in the binary.
+To reconstruct the whole HTTP call, you simply have to compare this function with the others we can see inspecting the web application: all the POST functions follow the structure `/boafrm/<formName>`.
+To understand which is the _formName_ in this case we just have to search for sysCmd and we will quickly find a reference to **formSyscmd** function in the form as a string stored in the binary.
-It should be noted that this functionality is not actually present in any form of the web application but, as often happens, the code is reused without first being stripped of the functions that are not needed.
-This makes things more interesting for us who have thus obtained an RCE, as we can see from the screen below.
+It should be noted that this functionality is not actually present in any of the forms of the web application but, as often happens, the code is reused without first being stripped of the functions that are not needed.
+This makes things more interesting for us since we have thus obtained an RCE, as show from the image below.

 ![rce](/assets/img/2023-04-13/RCE.png){: .mx-auto.d-block :}

 ## Conclusions

 Cheap devices like this are a lot of fun to explore and can be used to do some experiments.
-I am sure there would be much more to analyze but, to be completely honest, in re-soldering the SPI last time I blew a PCB trace and so for now my experiments on this device end here :D.
+I am sure there would be much more to analyze but, to be completely honest, in re-soldering the SPI last time I blew a PCB trace and so for now my experiments on this device are over :D.
 **Thanks for reading**